 Your employer should have a written grievance procedure that tells you what to do and what happens at each stage of the process.
 After raising the grievance you’ll have a meeting to discuss the issue.

-You can appeal if you don’t agree with your employer’s decision.
+You can appeal if you do not agree with your employer’s decision.

 Mediation can also help resolve a problem - this can take place at any time during the dispute.